How you can apply them to optimize your work processes? Which SharePoint workflow tools can be used?

 - SharePoint workflows should be activated in the Site collection features.
 Browse to Site Settings > Site collection features (under “Site Collection Administration” section) and find “Workflows” on the list bottom.
 Then click “Activate”.

-In the next short example, I’ll create SharePoint workflow for a library.
+In the next short example, I’ll show how to create workflow in SharePoint for a library.

 Browse to a list or library where you want to create SharePoint workflow.